 So, long as you pay attention to the pickpockets and watch your belongings, there is no need to worry.

 - Visas - A visa is obligatory before traveling to India.
 Further information can be found online.
 Your passport should have six months’ validity.

 - Weather - The best period during the year for visiting India is when the weather is pleasant and that is from November to March.
-Kolkatta has a tropical wet-and-dry climate and it is warm throughout the whole year with average temperature about 27 °C in December and January to nearly 38°C in April and May.
+Kolkatta has a tropical wet-and-dry climate and it is warm throughout the whole year with an average temperature of about 27 °C in December and January to nearly 38°C in April and May.
 Kolkatta has 3 seasons: Summer, Monsoon, and Winter.
 Summers are hot and humid.
-Monsoon season lasts from June to September.
+The monsoon season lasts from June to September.
 Winter runs from November to February and it is usually without rain.